-I've meant to write something about Portland and the protests as I've written several items about life in Portland and Covid-19, but in reality, the expression of Portland is best summed up by two conversations I had in my home town on the southern coast.
+I've meant to write something about Portland and the protests as I've written several items about life in Portland and Covid-19 (also here and here and here), but in reality, the expression of Portland is best summed up by two conversations I had in my home town on the southern coast.
 A cashier noticing my Portland address asked how nuts Portland was.
 I think she expected harrowing tales of fearing for my personal property and safety as crazed Antifa bands roved the streets in masks and body bags lined the street with deceased COVID-19 patients.
 My reply was a massive letdown.
 I mentioned lockdown was boring, people took it seriously, and I saw protesters marching past my apartment routinely as I live in southeast Portland.
 The most egregious behavior I saw was protestors j-walking across Powell Blvd at roughly 21st street.

 Like every major city, it's vibrant, but the lights are flickering under the stresses of Covid-19 but also being made brighter as they try to find the path forward for racial justice.

 The support for the fascist motions by Donald J Trump seems to be negative partisanship, as opposers care less about winning rather than making the other side lose regardless if it hurts them in the process.
 It's unnerving as somehow people like me, a guy who grew up in a town of 2500 people and three traffic lights, can drive a tractor, whose parents are 3rd generation farmers, is the enemy.
 The cities are filled with people who have rural bonafides like myself just as rural America has former metro residents.
 I don't have any answers.
 Best I can do is help change perceptions of Portland to illustrate how out-of-bounds federal secret policing is.